makkzone/neuro-san-ui/README.md

   - Assuming you've cloned the unileaf repo: `cd unileaf/nextfront && yarn install`
 - Set env variable to specify the gateway.
   - Most likely you'll want the dev namespace: `export MD_SERVER_URL=https://gateway-dev.unileaf.evolution.ml:30002`
 - In your nextfront directory, create a file named `.env` which contains the following keys.
-Ask a current UI developer for the values.
+Ask a current UI developer for the redacted values or get them self-serve from the leaf-team-vault server (see below).
 ```
 NEXTAUTH_URL=http://localhost:3000
 NEXTAUTH_SECRET=<redacted>